13 Laundry Mistakes Everyone Makes (And How to Fix Them)

 There’s no getting around washing jeans.
 Some people swear that storing their denim in the freezer kills germs, but that’s a myth—the bacteria only go dormant.

-Now that you’ve got these laundry tips under your belt, find out the surprising ways you’re shortening the life of your washer and dryer.
+Now that you’ve got these laundry tips under your belt, check out 13 cleaning hacks that take the hassle out of housekeeping.